bennpang/ISEA/Lab1.md

 **Terminal Commands**

 I had the opportunity to revisit with various Linux commands such as "touch" to create a text file, "nano" and gedit to edit it, and "cat" and "less" to examine it.
+As well as "man" to use it as a manual for the different commands.
 I now feel more comfortable using basic command-line operations and navigating the Linux file system thanks to these exercises.

 A new command that I did not understand was the ps -e.

 Linux system's active processes are listed using the ps -e command.
 It offers a brief, static snapshot of all system activity, including user-owned activities and background processes (daemons).(Hill, 2025)